vvolkgang/CompressionChallenge/README.md

 * Could 15k contacts be stored in a 1.44MB floppy disk?
 * How much space can we save by improving the data serialization and adding compression?

+# The Data

+Each contact has:

+* ID: int
+* Name: String with 5 to 24 random chars
+* PhoneNumber: String with a fixed country code and 9 random digits
+* DataState: Generic enum with 3 states defined

+The JSON serialization of one contact looks like this:

+`{"ID":0,"Name":"rQGPnBpGJT","Contact":"+351445593358","State":2}`

+# The Contenders

 Using JSON string as a baseline, the following format / compression combos where used:

 * BSON (no compression)